mahesh-panchal/NBIS_project_template/workflow/containers/README.md

 * Building a Docker image
 * Uploading the Docker image to Github packages
 * First use of the image from Github packages
+* Example Singularityfile specification
+* Building a Singularity image using the cloud builder

 ## Testing an existing public image